-- 1. Development proposals in Langold Country Park will only be supported where they take into account as appropriate to their scale and nature the following: - a) the retention and enhancement of public access and extend access through the formation of waterside walkways.
-Particular attention should be given to improve accessibility into the existing village; - b) the preservation and enhancement of the public and visual amenity, biodiversity, any significant trees and hedgerows and, where applicable, their recreational value as wildlife corridors; - c) the improvement of the visitor experience and facilities in the Park; and - d) supporting the economic viability of Langold Country Park and encourage local employment, education and visitor facilities.
+- 1. Development proposals in Langold Country Park, which is identified as an Important Green Space (in figure 9), will only be supported where they consider the following: - a) retain and enhance public access and extend access through the formation of waterside walkways.
+Particular attention should be given to improve accessibility into the existing village; - b) preserve and enhance the public and visual amenity, biodiversity, any significant trees and hedgerows and, where applicable, their recreational value as wildlife corridors; - c) improve the visitor experience and facilities in the Park; and - d) support the economic viability of Langold Country Park and encourage local employment, education and visitor facilities.